isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Access & Vendors.md

 description: ""
 third_nav_title: Onboarding FAQs
 ---
-##### I am not a public officer, can I use Isomer?

-**Only emails ending with .gov.sg and other whitelisted domains can log into IsomerCMS.** If you are interested in Isomer and would like to explore its capabilities, please refer to [our Github Repository](https://github.com/isomerpages).
-Our codebase is open source, which means that you can use our templates or framework for your own development purposes.

 ##### Can I hire external vendors to manage my Isomer website?

 Yes, but the **Isomer team does not liase directly with vendors**.
 All communication **must** go through an agency representative.
 We do not  explain the product to vendors on an agency's behalf.